NavneetKanna/dlgrad/README.md

 ## Further features to add

-- Memory checker, since arrays are created in C, add in checks to ensure dlgrad is not reading or writing out of bounds accidentally.
+- Add a memory checker.
+Since arrays are created in C, include checks to ensure that dlgrad is not accidentally reading or writing out of bounds.
 - In the speed comparison script, include a GFLOPS metric.
-- Add support for visualization graphs of networks.
+- Add support for visualization networks graphs.
-- dlgrad should start to support transformers and LLM's and eventually implement LLM's.
+- Begin adding support for transformers and large language models, with the long-term goal of fully implementing LLMs.
 - Add CUDA support.
+- Add batch normalization, additional activation functions, optimizers.